 GeneCards Summary for GNAI1 Gene

 GNAI1 (G Protein Subunit Alpha I1) is a Protein Coding gene.
 Diseases associated with GNAI1 include Pertussis and Cholera.
 Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
-Gene Ontology (GO) annotations related to this gene include GTP binding and signal transducer activity.
-An important paralog of this gene is GNAQ.
+Gene Ontology (GO) annotations related to this gene include GTP binding and obsolete signal transducer activity.
+An important paralog of this gene is GNAI3.